Personal Injury Attorney in Englewood, NJ

 Because trains are so important to New Jersey they are the cause of serious injuries.
 A train accident is often much more severe than an automobile accident and can affect hundreds of people at a time.
 Railroad workers also frequently suffer work-related injuries while on the job.

-A New Jersey railroad accident can be caused by many different factors.
+An Englewood railroad accident can be caused by many different factors.
 The most common causes of train accidents include failure of an engineer to obey traffic signals/warning signs; speeding; faulty brakes or tracks; wrong-side track entries; faulty design or construction of crossings or grade-level railroad track structures; and driving under the influence.

 If you were injured by a train the damage can be devastating not only physically but emotionally to both you and your family.
 If railroad accidents occur due to negligence, such as poor track maintenance, poor train maintenance, or inattentive drivers then you need to hold them accountable.
-Contact our New Jersey personal injury attorneys at Sadaka Law for a free consultation.
+Contact our Englewood personal injury attorneys at Sadaka Law for a free consultation.

 Boat Accident